 What If I Can’t Pay My Taxes?

-Editor’s Note: As the deadline to file an extended tax return approaches, we are reminded that it can be daunting to face a tax bill.
+Editor’s Note: It can be daunting to face a tax bill.
 The most important thing is to not ignore it – then a stressful situation turns into a problem.
 Here is the answer to the burning question “What if I can’t pay my taxes?”

 If you can’t pay your tax bill when you file your tax return, the problem could be only a “2” if you decide to do something about it – but a “10” if you ignore it.